mje-nz/natnet_ros/Readme.md

 * Figure out why "solver replaces occlusion" isn't working
 * Set rate for fake client
 * Set appropriate timestamps for fake client
-* Use model descriptions to set up topics
 * Link python_natnet from natnet-sdk-mirror (and link back)
 * Rename MocapFrame to FrameOfData
 * Update LabelledMarker with "entity_id" and "member_id" now that SDK 3.0.1 actually decodes that